pavanlupane/utf-8-encoder/README.md

 - This script reads bytes from raw file and encodes it to readable UTF-8 format.
 - Script assume that raw data file contains characters from Unicode's Basic Multilingual Plane (U+0000 to U+FFFF) in UTF-16 encoding (big endian)
+- Refer to the sample input and output files for example

 Usage::